Steps for Dealing With High Blood Sugar

 Extremely high blood sugar

-Follow these steps if your child's blood sugar is over 400 mg/dL or if your blood sugar is over 600 mg/dL.
+Follow these steps if your child's blood sugar is over 400 mg/dL.
+For adults, follow these steps if your blood sugar is over 600 mg/dL.
 Some blood sugar meters read only levels up to about 400 mg/dL.

 After a high blood sugar episode